May 8, 2023

 The AMFA-Spirit Negotiating Committee (the “Committee”) is providing this update to the Membership at Spirit Airlines (Spirit).
 This is the only official authorized source of negotiating communications by the Committee.

-Please stay engaged, remain informed, and continue to provide the Negotiating Committee with support, which increases the Committee’s ability to bargain a CBA you deserve.
+Please stay engaged, remain informed, and continue to provide the Negotiating Committee with support.
+Your solidarity and support will increase the Committee’s ability to bargain a CBA your hard work deserves.

 AMFA-Spirit Negotiating Committee